UrbsLab/STREAMLINE/docs/source/running.md

 1. **Google Colab Notebook:** (run remotely on free google cloud resources)
     * *Both an 'easy' and 'manual' run mode is available for users run their own data*
 2. **Jupyter Notebook:** (run locally on your PC)
-3. **Command Line:** (locally or on a 'dask-compatable' CPU Computing Cluster)
+3. **Command Line Interface:** (locally or on a 'dask-compatable' CPU Computing Cluster)

 While the notebooks only allow STREAMLINE to be run serially, it can be '[embarrassingly](https://en.wikipedia.org/wiki/Embarrassingly_parallel)' parallelized when run from the command line in one of two ways:
 * **Local command line:** basic CPU core parallelization
 * **CPU Computing Cluster:** job submission parallelization

-Lastly, when run from the command line, STREAMLINE can be run in one of two ways:
+When run from the command line, STREAMLINE can be run in one of two ways:
-* **All phases at once:** with a single command pointing to a 'configuration file' that includes all necessary run parameters
+* **Using a Configuration File:** run all, or any number of phases using a single command that points to a 'configuration file' with all necessary run parameters
-* **One phase at a time:** using either phase-specific commands with command-line arguments, or again using the 'configuration file'
+* **Using Command-Line Arguments:** run all, or any number of phases using command line arguments

 For more details and guidelines on selecting a run mode, see '[Picking a Run Mode](#picking-a-run-mode)'.